thedarkwriter/courseware-lms-content/course_outlines/configuration_management/declarative_structure_Puppet_architecture.md

-### Understand Puppet architecture and declarative structure (possible names: Puppet deployment; how puppet master and agent work; Puppet's agent/master architecture; Automating with Puppet: Architecture)
+### Understand Puppet architecture and declarative structure (possible names: Puppet Deployment; How the Puppet Master and Agent Work; Puppet's Master/Agent Architecture; Automating with Puppet: Architecture)

 __Why does a user need to know about this topic in order to understand configuration management with PE?__